15 Tips for Planning a Successful Raised Garden

 Orange and yellow nasturtium flowers growing on trellis

-If you’re planning to plant any tall or vining plants, such as tomatoes or climbing roses, it’s a good idea to add a trellis to your garden.
+If you’re planning to plant any tall or vining plants, such as tomatoes or climbing roses, it’s a good idea to build a trellis for your garden.
 This will allow the plants to grow vertically, making space for other crops, which is particularly useful in small gardens.

 Installing the trellis from north to south is a good rule of thumb since both sides of the plants will get a good amount of sunlight throughout the day without shading other plants too much.
 However, the right orientation can depend on the plant and your location.